jverzani/gWidgetsWWW2/README.md

 argument can pass in a value if that has not yet been started, with a default of 9000.

 The "hello" in the url matches that given by the `app_name` argument.

+Read on for notes on deployment beyond the local computer.

 Installation